The Five Stans of The Silk Road

 Meals Included: Breakfast, Dinner

-After breakfast we will wind our way to the iconic Lake Issyk Kul, quite-rightly dubbed 'The Pearl of Kyrgyzstan'.
+After breakfast, we'll wind our way to the iconic Lake Issyk Kul, quite rightly dubbed 'The Pearl of Kyrgyzstan'.
 We trace our way alongside its southern shores to the village of Kyzyl Tuu, one of the centres for yurt production.
 Here we learn more about how these fascinating structures work and why they have been the chosen dwellings for Central Asian nomads for centuries.

 Day 4: Explore Skazka Canyon On Foot And Then Drive Onto Karakol For A City Tour